demisto/content/Packs/ArcSightESM/Integrations/ArcSightESMv2/README.md

 - In case of slowness, timeouts or crashes try reducing the max fetch parameter.

 ## Commands
-You can execute these commands from the Cortex XSOAR CLI, as part of automation, or in a playbook.
+You can execute these commands from the Cortex CLI, as part of automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 1. (Deprecated) Get all case resource IDs: as-get-all-cases